Forms Check List

 Fill all forms out in black ink so the writing can be copied by fax machines.
 Have a local fax number ready for forms to be faxed to you.

 Fax is advised for security reasons, as identity theft is easier if information is processed online.
-If a fax machine is not available, the forms can be emailed to vsa.kelowna.gov.bc.ca.
+If you do not have access to a fax machine, there is one at the Health Center.

 This form is required by the Department of Vital Statistics as soon as possible following the death.
 The forms are numbered, and will be faxed to you when you call 250 712 7562 or 250 861 7592, or email firstname.lastname@example.org.

-The LWS recommends compiling the information on this form ahead of time as part of the preplanning process; it is an added stress to gather the required information at the time a death occurs.
+Last Wishes recommends completing the Vital Statistics form as part of the preplanning process, as this includes the required information for Registration of Death.
+It is an added stress to gather this material at the time death occurs.

 The physician of the person who has died will supply this form and fill it out, and it may need to be picked up when completed.